 Why are doctors reluctant to prescribe sleeping tablets?

 - Clumsiness, drowsiness, and confusion in the night (if you get up).
-These can occur, for example, if you have to get up in the night to go to the toilet.
+These can occur - for example, if you have to get up in the night to go to the toilet.
 You may fall over and injure yourself.
-Some people have fallen down stairs due to the drowsy effect of sleeping tablets.
+Some people have fallen down stairs due to the drowsiness caused by sleeping tablets.
 (Older people who take sleeping tablets have an increased risk of breaking their hip, as the result of a fall.)

 - Tolerance.
-With benzodiazepines and Z drug sleeping tablets (see below), if you take them each night, your body becomes used to them.
+If you take benzodiazepines and Z drug sleeping tablets (see below) each night, your body becomes used to them.
 This means that, in time, the usual dose has no effect.
 You then need a higher dose for it to work.
-In time, the higher dose does not work, and you need an even higher dose, and so on.
-It only takes between 3-14 days of continued use to become 'tolerant' to a benzodiazepine or Z drug sleeping tablet.
+In time, the higher dose does not work and you need an even higher dose, and so on.
+It can take as little time as just a few days for tolerance to develop.

 - Dependence.
-Some people become dependent (addicted) to benzodiazepines or Z drugs.
+Some people become dependent on benzodiazepines or Z drugs.
 This means that withdrawal symptoms occur if the tablets are stopped suddenly.
 Withdrawal symptoms include anxiety, shaking, or just feeling awful.
+If you have taken a benzodiazepine or Z drug regularly for more than two to four weeks, you will need to come off it gradually, to avoid withdrawal symptoms.

 Are there different types of sleeping tablet?